CoMPaTech/esphome_c1101_alt/README.md

 - Copy `itho.yaml` and `c1101h` to a directory of choice
 - Run `esphome itho.yaml run` and watch the magic happen
 - Go into HA, choose `integrations` and add your ITHO
-- If everything goes well, you'll see `sensor.fanspeed`, `sensor.fantimer` and a couple of `switch.fansend***` popping up.
+- If everything goes well, you'll see the fan within HA
-- Now include the contents of `HA_configuration.yaml` in your Home-Assitant configuration and reload HA
 - Enjoy!

-# Current status:

- - Sending High/Medium/Low and the Timers work
- - Reading state and indicative time (not counting down (yet) - should HA or ESPhome do that?)

-# Current issues:

- - How to have 'multiple' switches like we have multiple sensors -> for now comprised using template fan in HA

-# Fixed issue

- - Adding join command switch as requested by @danieldotnl and as well by @tomduijf
- - Adding 'fan' control in HA

 # Wiring schema used: